 For those looking to orally ingest cannabis oil, you can simply place a drop under the tongue or take it in a capsule or eat it as an edible (think – anything from baked in brownies, blended in smoothies to mixed in taco meat).
 When consuming cannabis oil, you may taste earthy or floral flavors that are caused by its natural terpene components.

-You can also buy cannabis oil that’s been mixed in topical products like creams or slaves.
+You can also buy cannabis oil that’s been mixed in topical products like creams or salves.
 Unlike the ingestible form, topicals don’t work to provide a mental or body high, but can reduce acne or inflammation that has occurred on the skin.
 Its direct application can relieve areas that have experienced swelling from allergic reactions or muscle strain.

 Vaporizing using a vape pen designed for oil cartridges is another way to use cannabis oil.
 An oil cartridge attaches to a vaping device and the concentrate is then heated up and ready to be inhaled.
 Those who choose to vape should be aware that vaping cannabis oil typically has a higher potency than traditional bud.